Skip to Content

 AI is “Bigger” than ML

-There are various ways in which AI can emulate human intelligence.
-One of the ways to do this is through ML, but it is not the only alternative.
-Some types of AI are not capable of learning and are therefore not referred to as ML.
-AI, at its core, consists of an algorithm that emulates human intelligence based on a set of rules predefined by the code.
-These rules don’t only use ML methods; other alternatives like Markov decision processes and heuristics exist.
+Some types of AI are not capable of learning and are therefore not referred to as Machine Learning.
+Artificial Intelligence, at its core, consists of an algorithm that emulates human intelligence based on a set of rules predefined by the code.
+These rules don’t only use Machine Learning models and methods, other alternatives like Markov decision processes and heuristics exist.

-ML takes a different approach to some AI techniques while still being a part of the whole.
-As I’ve mentioned, it doesn’t just follow the rules of an algorithm.
-Instead, it creates its own algorithm and rules through the ability to learn.
-In practical terms, ML is a particular AI technique in which the algorithm is able to learn in order to emulate human intelligence rather than just follow rules.
+Instead, Machine Learning can create its own algorithm and rules through the ability to learn.
+In practical terms, Machine Learning is a particular AI technique in which the algorithm is able to learn over time as it gathers data rather than just follow a set of rules.

 Similar Origins, Different Paths